bellhyve/zelta/README.md

 By "safe", we mean:
 - Zelta has an option to snapshot, or snapshot conditionally, before replications.
-- Zelta mounts read-only by default and resets mountpoints below the parent dataset.
+- Zelta replicates read-only by default and resets ("inherits") mountpoints below the parent dataset to avoid dangerous overlapping mounts.
 - Zelta does not have a force overwrite option, but plans to provide assistance with `zfs rollback` and related operations.

+Zelta is designed with Unix philosophy in mind.
+It is modular, extensible, and almost anything (including our safe defaults) can be changed with a tiny bit of elbow grease.

 # Alpha Software Notice, and a Commitment to Safety and Community Collaboration